 Your refrigerator currently has two diode thermometers installed.
 These are fairly standardized and almost perfectly interchangeable.
 The production is well-enough controlled that the interpolation curve can be fixed to within a tolerance of about a half a Kelvin with just two fixed measurements.
-And this is what you will do, using the SOFT CAL procedure detailed in the Lakeshore manual.
+The calibration of these thermometers tends to drift over a period of months.
+If you are the first group doing this experiment in a while, you should recalibrate them using the SOFT CAL procedure detailed in the Lakeshore manual.
 Read it.
-For temperature standards, you will be dunking the diodes together in ice water (273.15K) and liquid nitrogen (77.3K).
-After the calibration is complete, let the thermometers heat up, and make sure that they agree on the room temperature.
+For temperature standards, you will can dunk the diodes together into ice water (273.15K) and liquid nitrogen (77.3K).
+After the calibration is complete, let the thermometers heat up, and make sure that they agree with the mercury thermometer on the room temperature.

-3.2 Mount Your Sample on the Cold Finger
+3.2 Mounting Samples on the Cold Finger